parsokev/graph_repo/README.md

       - [Visit the MSYS2 page listing the commands for installing ninja](https://packages.msys2.org/base/mingw-w64-ninja)
       - Select the matching ninja package with title matching the suggested version of MSYS2 that was installed (most likely ucrt)
       - Copy the command listed to the right of the section titled "Installation: " (for example: `pacman -S mingw-w64-ucrt-x86_64-ninja`)
+      - Enter this command to tell the package manager `pacman` to install the specified version of ninja for use by Powershell

 4. Open a new Powershell terminal at the desired location to build the project within your local machine